 In a large mixing bowl, combine lemon zest and sugar.
 Use your fingertips to rub zest into sugar until completely combined.
 Whisk in eggs and egg yolk one at a time, mixing completely after each addition.
 Whisk in melted butter, followed by half-and-half (or heavy cream), lemon juice, and vanilla.
 Mix in all-purpose flour and salt.
 Mixture will be thin.
 Pour filling over the shortbread crust.
-Bake for 40-45 minutes, tenting with foil at the 10 minute mark.
+Bake for 20 minutes, until set.
 Let cool completely on a rack before chilling for at least four hours.

 Set a cooling rack over a piece of wax paper.
 Use the foil overhang to remove bars from the pan to a cutting board.
 Peel foil from the edges.
 Use a large, sharp chef’s knife to slice bars.
 Set bars on prepared rack.
 Sift confectioner’s sugar over the tops of the bars.